-These bucket list ideas are perfect fall activities for couples, kids, or to enjoy during your precious alone time you have.
+These bucket list ideas are perfect fall activities for couples, kids, or to enjoy during any precious alone time you have.

 👉 Be sure to check out the bottom of the post, where I’ve created a fall bucket list template for you!

 This post may contain affiliate links.
 You can view my full disclosure policy here.

 107 Ultimate Fall Bucket List Ideas

 Indoor Fall Activities:

 There’s something about the combination of those warm donuts and that cold cider that is just paradise.

 Hone your skills with this Ultimate Pumpkin Carving Kit

-Check Pinterest for some fun (and easy) fall crafts
+Check Pinterest for some fun (and easy) fall craft ideas.

 Nothing puts ya in a fall mood quite like a classic fall movie.

-Such as apple cake, bread, or crisp.
+Such as apple pie, cake, bread, or crisp.